sabloger/sitemap-generator/README.md

 sitemap-generator
 =================

-An awesome sitemap-generator Go module which is a comprehensive tool to create and manage sitemap_index and sitemap files in a beautiful way. :)
+A high-performance sitemap-generator Go module which is a comprehensive tool to create and manage sitemap_index and sitemap files in a beautiful way. :)

 Please see http://www.sitemaps.org/ for description of sitemap contents.